 Omnia is our undergraduate foundation program designed to be taken sequentially over the first three years of a student’s undergraduate course of study.
 These courses are concentrated around five key disciplines: history, theology, philosophy, literature, and the sciences.
 Omnia is designed to meet the distribution requirements for undergraduate general education in an integrated and cross-disciplinary delivery model.

 By ‘integrated curriculum,’ we mean that all courses, history, philosophy, Bible, theology, logic, composition, and literature, are taught cohesively as a whole in which all of these disciplines are woven together along the historical timeline.
 This means that students are able to see the connections between various areas of study as they develop throughout history, and most importantly, recognize how everything relates to Christ.

 In addition, the program is not limited to the classroom.
 Students study the Scriptures together, pray together, participate in field trips and experiential learning opportunities together, as well as learn practical life skills, all as an expression of a holistic Christian worldview.

 You can find our Affirmation of Faith here.

-Our graduate program offers a Master of Divinity with Church Planting and Revitalization and Worship Pastor concentrations, as well as a Master of Theology.
+Our graduate program offers a Master of Divinity with Exegesis, Church Planting and Revitalization, and Worship Pastor concentrations, as well as a Master of Theology.

-There are approximately 200 total students enrolled for the 2016–17 school year in the College and Seminary.
+There are approximately 220 total students enrolled in the college and seminary.